-The Model PI2010 has a "HUSH" control that is extremely useful in a kitchen area or other areas prone to nuisance alarms.
-For more information refer to section 4, OPERATION AND TESTING.
+These models are equipped with a "Hush" feature that is extremely useful in a kitchen area or other areas prone to nuisance alarms.
+For more information, refer to section 4 OPERATION AND TESTING.

 If the alarm does sound, check for fires first.
 If a fire is discovered, get out and call the fire department.
 If no fire is present, check to see if one of the reasons listed in section 2 may have caused the alarm.